 You should aim to have at least six hours of sleep each night.
 Long-term sleep deprivation can be a cause of hypertension.
 Sleep can help your blood to regulate stress hormones and keep your nervous system healthy.

 If you'd like to learn more, you can read our in-depth guide to hypertension here.
 For a complete look at some of the common long-term health problems which can affect older people, see our top 20 article.

 Our personal alarm service allows people living with long-term medical conditions to continue living confidently in their own home.
 In an emergency, all they need to do is press the red button on their pendant - which they can wear around their wrist or neck.

 All of our alarm users are connected to our 24/7 Response Team, who respond to emergency alarm calls within seconds.
 They'll call for your emergency contacts and an ambulance if you require medical attention.

-Editor’s Note: This article was updated on 30 November 2020 to reflect current information.
-It was originally published in January 2019.
+Editor's Note: This article was updated on 1st May 2022 to reflect current information.